How to snake a drain? Sometimes you need a quick fix to your slow-moving drain. Or maybe pouring boiling water down the drain doesn’t work anymore?

 - Ascertain that drain is unblocked by pouring water down it– The water will take a few seconds to drain, and afterward, the water will run quickly.
 If the water does not drain quickly, then the drainpipe is still blocked.
 Repeat the snaking process until the clog clears.
 If the water still doesn’t run, you may consider calling a plumber for further assistance.

 How does a drain snake work?

 A plunger creates a vacuum to attract the material to loosen or break up a blockage; a drain snake is pushed down the drain to the blockage point.

 There it breaks up the material, causing the blockage, which is hence flushed out.
 The snake also assists in acquiring access to the clog, thereby pulling it out.
 Snakes may be manually or electronically operated.

 Snaking involves selecting the right type of auger for the drain in question, and by use of small skills and efforts, your drain becomes clear.

 Here are some few tips to observe that will save you the agony of clogged drains:

-- In the bathroom, you can use a screen tub can go a long way in preventing infiltration of unwanted materials into the drain pipe.
-The screen tub collects the materials the cause clogging and hence you should be cleaning of the screen tub occasionally.
+- You can use a screen tub in the bathroom to prevent the infiltration of unwanted materials into the drain pipe.
+The screen tub collects the materials the cause clogging, and hence you should be cleaning the screen tub occasionally.

-- Also in line with the prevention, you can ‘catch’ unwanted materials in the bathroom which include hairs and soap residues by use of hands before they go down the drain can be done.
+- In line with the prevention, you can ‘catch’ unwanted materials in the bathroom, including hairs and soap residues, using hands before they go down the drain.

-- In the kitchen, you can run hot water in the sink after use to keep oils off the drain which cause clogging.
-Also, the disposal of wastes in a trash bin instead of the sink helps keep wastes that cause blockages away from the drains.
+- You can run hot water in the kitchen sink after use to keep oils off the drain, which causes clogging.
+Also, waste disposal in a trash bin instead of the sink helps keep waste that causes blockages away from the drains.